tiny-c/PC

 Note the use of parentheses instead of brackets.
 In the case of the character array above, buffer is a pointer variable.
 The value of buffer is the address of the element buffer(0).

-When you run the interpreter, the so-called Standard tiny-c IPL file loads and you are presented with a tc> prompt.
-You will be under the influence of the tiny-C Shell at this point.
-Here's the main loop of this Shell.
+When you run the interpreter, the standard tiny-c IPL file loads and you are presented with a tc> prompt.
+You will be under the influence of the tiny-c shell at this point.
+Here's the main loop of this shell.

 c=ln(0)